jsdelivrbot/react-redux-weather-app-9/README.md

 #### Keeping State Immutable
 - Be mindful in avoiding state mutations
 - Never change the state directly
-- Always return a new object/state.
+- Always return a new object/state to the reducer.

 ```js
 // Returns a mutated state - Avoid!